praxis-app/praxis/README.md

 npm run test-all
 ```

-This runs frontend, Rust, and E2E tests in sequence, stopping on failure.
+This runs frontend, Rust, and E2E tests in sequence.
 All prerequisites above apply.

-For TypeScript checks, ESLint, and the npm dependency audit, run `npm run check`.
-For Rust formatting and lint checks, run `cargo fmt --all --check` and `cargo clippy --workspace --all-targets`.
+Run `npm run check` for TypeScript, ESLint, and dependency checks.
+Run `cargo fmt --all --check` and `cargo clippy --workspace --all-targets` for Rust.

 ## Building deployment artifacts